-The Display Panel should be plugged onto the mating three-pin Mate-N=Lock connector in the harness, insuring that it is fully seated and locked.
+The Display Panel should be plugged onto the harness observing the polarity as before.
 The panel should then be installed in the hole and screwed in place using two # 6, flat head screws through the holes in the panel.
 A white function label should be lettered to correspond to the order of load shedding and installed behind the cover label.
 The cover label should be placed against the front panel and the trim bezel snapped on to hold the label in place.